-Spring loaded psychic energy and heightened physical intensity catapult Christine Shan Shan Hou’s Community Garden for Lonely Girls into a divergent zone of surreal non-fictive super abundance.
+Spring-loaded psychic energy and heightened physical intensity catapult Christine Shan Shan Hou’s Community Garden for Lonely Girls into a divergent zone of surreal non-fictive super abundance.
 Reality is negotiated by imaginative drive as it is by the necessities of corporeality—forms of perception toggle precipitously.
-A keen attention of macro and micro focus generate poems that surge, rollick, bear down, fly into oblivion and or pin down fate with stealth maneuvers.
-Lingually sophisticated, emotionally generous and somatically sensitive this book is a brilliant realization and an epic breakthrough of terms when it comes to living life on planet Earth at this fraught moment in time—how to reckon with the historical past, and shattering futurity with a flexed lyric of major portent.
+A keen attention of macro and micro focus generate poems that surge, rollick, bear down, fly into oblivion, and/or pin down fate with stealth maneuvers.
+Lingually sophisticated, emotionally generous, and somatically sensitive, this book is a brilliant realization and an epic breakthrough of terms when it comes to living life on planet Earth at this fraught moment in time—how to reckon the historical past and shattering futurity with a flexed lyric of major portent.

 Christine Shan Shan Hou’s Community Garden for Lonely Girls invites readers of all gender persuasions to momentarily suspend the Enlightenment imperative to cultivate their individual plots and embrace the feeling of being disposable—and disposed—into a mass flowerpot.
 The community is summoned to revel in the confusion, messiness, tackiness, and pleasures of bodies, fluids, border-fucking, and abjection—the experiential fruits of Hou’s formidable poetic assemblage.